DriverTimeout/Cplusplus_Projects/README.md

 # Cplusplus_Projects

-The second project requires the Qt library installed and properly configured to propley run the code
+The second and third project requires the Qt library installed and properly configured to propley run the code